Trading Waste Bins for Waistline Wins-

 — Penn State University study, 2021

-Inspiring kids to choose the healthy meals schools provide is no small feat.
+Inspiring kids to choose the healthy meals schools provide isn’t easy.

 Super Me helps them understand why those choices matter.
-When kids and caregivers team up, broccoli becomes brain fuel—and lunch trays turn into learning tools.
+When kids and caregivers team up, broccoli becomes brain fuel — and lunch trays become powerful learning tools.

 "Health and literacy are deeply connected — literacy is the currency for better health.”